imdbmi/imdbmi.github.io/index.md

 </iframe>
 </center>

 Here we actually seem to see the opposite as above.
 Instead of the gender gap closing, it now gets bigger with increasing box office value.
-One might make the assumption, that movies dominated by male in leading positions might actually by more successful wrt. to the box office value than movies with diverse leading roles.
+One might make the assumption, that movies with lead actors might actually by more successful wrt. to the box office value than movies with leading actresses.
 However, after performing linear regression and hypothesis testing, we can safely say that we fail to reject the null hypothesis that whethever a cast is diverse or not has no effect on the box office value which is also validated by the confidence intervals overlapping.